|

 SAFE TO GLUE |

-Once I know there are no major adjustments
+Once I know there are no major adjustments to be made and

-to be made and everything works, I glue the main structure together and
+everything works, I glue the main structure together and the masking tape

-with upturned dumpster toys (orange) |
+dumpster toys (orange) |

 |